Skip to Main Content

 • Sesame

-To learn more about food allergy, we recommend the video “Understanding Food Allergy” by the National Institute of Allergy and Infectious Diseases.
+To learn more about food allergy, we recommend this video by the National Institute of Allergy and Infectious Diseases:

 There are ways to minimize risk of accidental exposures and feel more secure about eating out.